V07 · Stream 01 · Channel 1

 1. How does the Delaware Supreme Court (eventually) resolve the Strine-vs-Balotti seam?

-The contested state-law question can reach the Delaware Supreme Court through several procedural pathways: a federal-court certification under Pennoyer-style certification procedure; a Delaware Chancery decision in a stockholder challenge that the Supreme Court affirms or reverses; or a direct stockholder action seeking declaratory relief on the state-law question.
+The contested state-law question can reach the Delaware Supreme Court through several procedural pathways: certification of the state-law question to the Delaware Supreme Court under the 2007 Delaware constitutional certification procedure (Del.
+Const. art.
+IV, § 11(8); used by the SEC only once, in CA, Inc. v.
+AFSCME Employees Pension Plan, 953 A.2d 227 (Del.
+2008)); a Delaware Chancery decision in a stockholder challenge that the Supreme Court affirms or reverses; or a direct stockholder action seeking declaratory relief on the state-law question.
 The first appellate-level Delaware decision on the question will be the most important corporate-law jurisprudence on shareholder proposals in a generation.

 2. What share of (i)(1) requests are reviewed under Form A vs Form B?